 Austerity became a popular term after the European sovereign debt crisis.
-In fact, it was named Marriam-Webster's word of the year in 2010.
+In fact, it was named Merriam-Webster's word of the year in 2010.
 With debt levels unacceptably high, many countries were forced to make dramatic budget cuts to make bond payments and avoid default.
-These acts of deficit cutting, reduced spending, and slashed public services are collectively known as austerity measures.
+These acts of deficit-cutting, reduced spending, and slashed public services are collectively known as austerity measures.

 In this article, we will take a closer look at the effects of austerity measures and some important pros and cons to the approach to improving a country's economy.

 Austerity measures have a number of different effects on a country, including both economic and social implications.
 In fact, the book The Body Economic: Why Austerity Kills details how these measures may have led to more than 10,000 suicides and up to a million extra cases of depression.
 Moreover, the book contends that public health cuts may also have contributed to higher HIV rates in Greece and the country's first malaria outbreak since the 1970s.